awsdocs/amazon-s3-userguide/doc_source/storage-inventory.md

 **Destination bucket**

-Amazon S3 inventory list files are written to the destination bucket\.
+Amazon S3 Inventory list files are written to the destination bucket\.
 To group all the inventory list files in a common location in the destination bucket, you can specify a destination prefix \(object key name\) in the inventory configuration\.

 The destination bucket:
 + Contains the inventory file lists\.